Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 Finding accommodation in Amsterdam can be overwhelming if you don’t know the neighborhoods.
 In some places, walking bachelor parties or drunk tourists are the main crowds.

-That’s why we wrote about the best neighborhoods and attractions in this guide on where to stay in Amsterdam.
+That’s why I wrote about the best neighborhoods and attractions in this guide on where to stay in Amsterdam.

 But if you want a quick answer, here’s the best hotel to stay in the city:

 Atlas Hotel Vondelpark: This quaint lodging is in a calmer part of the town but still close enough to the main attractions, such as the Rijksmuseum, Van Gogh Museum, and Vondelpark.

 The building is a characteristic construction, and rooms, although on the smaller side, are comfortable and clean.

 Check price and read reviews, check: Booking.com | HotelsCombined

 Click here to open this interactive map on your mobile.
 I have added the locations of all the establishments and attractions mentioned in this article.